xeago/gradblog/graduation/architecture/musings.md

 # My musings about the [test results](test-results.html)
 Using [puppet](http://projects.puppetlabs.com/projects/puppet) to provision the servers was enormous fun to set up.
 Even though my tests were quite short, the error values derived from the results are low.
 Therefore the values cannot be seen as a result scientific benchmarking but they do give good insight in the various options.
 I didn't expect Elasticsearch as a load balancer to perform this well.
-However it is still the most costly option: memory is measured per node not per cluster, Elasticsearch has to run on at least half the client-nodes.
-Regardless of this, the benefits that Elasticsearch provide — most notably automatic cluster discovery, routing and ease of configuration — far exceed the reduction in memory when choosing HAProxy or Nginx.
+However, since Elasticsearch has to run on at least half the clients-nodes, it is still the most costly option: memory is measured per node and not per cluster.
+Regardless of this, the benefits that Elasticsearch provides — most notably automatic cluster discovery, routing and ease of configuration — far exceed the reduction in memory when choosing HAProxy or Nginx.

 I have to thank all the nice folks on irc for helping me set up the various services: #elasticsearch, #haproxy, #nginx on [irc.freenode.net](http://webchat.freenode.net).